AnweshaMondal/Chat_Nest/README.md

 Fork the repository.
 Create a new branch: git checkout -b feature-name.
-Make your changes and commit: git commit -m "Add feature-name".
+Make your changes and commit: git commit -m "Enhanced UI".
 Push to the branch: git push origin feature-name.
 Submit a pull request.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.
 Contact
-For any questions or support, reach out to the developer at your.email@example.com.
+For any questions or support, reach out to the developer at anweshamondal1712@gmail.com.